Junk Journal Supplies Organisation (Sort It Out Saturday Video Series)

 Junk Journal Supplies Organization - DIY Fabric Storage

-And… in case you’re interested, my crafty project this week was mass making fabric flips for my junk journals.
+And… in case you’re interested, my crafty project this week to use up leftover fabrics was mass making fabric flips for my junk journals.

 Mass Making Fabric Flips